-This study evaluates the impact of various initiatives conducted by SMEs in Indonesia to survive the 2020-2022 pandemic.
-This study uses two approaches to achieve comprehensiveness, starting with a phenomenological study using in-depth interviews with 23 batik SMEs, followed by a survey to verify and test initiatives carried out by batik SMEs in Indonesia.
+This study evaluated the impact of various initiatives conducted by SMEs in Indonesia to survive the 2020-2022 pandemic.
+This study uses two approaches to achieve comprehensiveness, starting with a phenomenological study using in-depth interviews with 23 batik SMEs, followed by a survey to verify and test the initiatives carried out by batik SMEs in Indonesia.
 The results show that SMEs in Indonesia make various efforts to maximize their internal resources and capabilities.
-These efforts increase innovation in products, processes, and organizations and further improve the performance of SMEs.
-The motivation for utilizing existing resources (personnel, production facilities, and distribution networks) is not to innovate initially.
+These efforts increase innovation in products, processes, and organizations, and further improve the performance of SMEs.
+The motivation for utilizing existing resources (personnel, production facilities, and distribution networks) is not to initially innovate.
 However, the interviews revealed that their ability to innovate had increased.
 This relationship was validated by surveying 352 Indonesian small and medium-sized enterprises (SMEs).

-These findings are similar to previous studies (Wenzel et al., 2020; Rahman et al., 2022; Chatzoudes et al., 2022), in which SMEs initiated rescue endeavors during short- and long-term crises.
+These findings are similar to those of previous studies (Wenzel et al., 2020; Rahman et al., 2022; Chatzoudes et al., 2022), in which SMEs initiated rescue endeavors during short- and long-term crises.
 In general, SMEs economize in multiple aspects, progressing into innovation capabilities that benefit businesses (Lukovszki et al., 2021; Trieu et al., 2023).
-Bettiol et al.
+Bettiol et al. (2022) argued that the pandemic increased the urgency to innovate and survive these challenging situations.